chinsiang99/learning-system-design/21.security/README.md

 - Complexity: Implementing and managing encryption strategies can be complex.

 Encryption is a fundamental aspect of cybersecurity, acting as a critical barrier against data breaches and cyber attacks.
 It's like having a secret language that only you and the intended recipient understand, keeping your information safe from prying eyes.

+# What are DDoS Attacks?
+A Distributed Denial of Service (DDoS) attack is a **malicious attempt to disrupt normal traffic of a targeted server, service, or network by overwhelming the target or its surrounding infrastructure with a flood of Internet traffic**.
+DDoS attacks achieve effectiveness by utilizing multiple compromised computer systems as sources of attack traffic.
+These systems can include computers and other networked resources such as IoT devices.

+## How DDoS Attacks Work
+- How It Happens: Hackers use a network of compromised computers and devices (botnets) to **send a flood of internet traffic to a target**, like a website or server.
+- Goal: To **overload the server's capacity to handle requests**, causing slow service or complete shutdown.
+- Types: Volume-based attacks (overwhelming bandwidth), protocol attacks (targeting server resources), and application layer attacks (targeting web applications).

+## Common Types of DDoS Attacks
+- Volumetric Attacks: The most common form, these attacks flood the network with a substantial amount of traffic.
+- Protocol Attacks: These target network layer or transport layer protocols to consume server resources or bandwidth.
+- Application Layer Attacks: These are more sophisticated, targeting specific aspects of an application or server.

+## Mitigation Strategies
+- Network Redundancy: Having **multiple pathways for network traffic** can help avoid single points of failure.
+- DDoS Protection Services: These services can detect and mitigate DDoS attacks, often through large-scale network infrastructure capable of absorbing and diffusing attack traffic.
+- Firewalls and Anti-DDoS Software: Implementing advanced firewall systems and specific anti-DDoS software can help identify and block attack traffic.
+- Traffic Analysis: Continuously monitoring network traffic can help in identifying anomalies indicative of a DDoS attack.
+- Responsive Plan: Having a response plan in place, including procedures for identifying, mitigating, and recovering from an attack, is crucial for minimizing damage.
+- Good Security Hygiene: Regularly updating security protocols and educating users about the risks of malware can help reduce the number of devices that can be used in DDoS attacks.
+- Scalable Infrastructure: Utilizing cloud services with the ability to scale rapidly can absorb and disperse high traffic loads during an attack.

+Mitigating a DDoS attack involves **both preventative measures and reactive strategies**.
+It's about having a robust defense to either prevent the traffic jam or clear it quickly if it happens.
+Regularly updating security protocols and being prepared to respond swiftly are key to minimizing the impact of such attacks.